 ASU Directory Profile

-Digital signal processing, multimedia, speech and audio coding, adaptive filters, real-time processing of sensor data, DSP for media applications
+Research expertise: Digital signal processing, multimedia, speech and audio coding, adaptive filters, real-time processing of sensor data, DSP for media applications

 Andreas Spanias joined ASU in 1988.
-He published more than 65 journal and 200 conference papers and contributed several book chapters.
-He authored/co-authored two textbooks in DSP (LL Press) and Audio Coding (Wiley) and three Morgan-Claypool Lecture Series books.
-He and his student team developed the award-winning Java-DSP software and its iPhone/Android extensions.
-He served as associate editor of IEEE Transactions on Signal Processing, general co-chair of IEEE ICASSP-99, and as vice-president Conferences of the IEEE Signal Processing Society (SPS).
+He has published more than 75 journal and 200 conference papers and contributed several book chapters.
+He authored two textbooks in DSP and audio coding and eight Morgan-Claypool Lecture Series research monographs.
+He has served as associate editor of IEEE Transactions on Signal Processing, as the general co-chair of the IEEE ICASSP-99 and as vice-president of the IEEE Signal Processing Society (SPS).
 He received the 2005 IEEE SPS Meritorious Service Award.
-He is Director of the SenSIP Center and Industry Consortium, which is an NSF I/UCRC and Director of a major Phase 3 multi-university NSF program.
-He served as founding associate director of the School of Arts, Media and Engineering (AME), and Co-PI on the NSF AME IGERT.
+He served as the founding associate director of the ASU School of Arts, Media and Engineering (AME), Director of the SenSIP Center and Industry Consortium, which is an NSF I/UCRC, PI of a major multi-university NSF program and Co-PI on the NSF AME IGERT.
 He is a book series editor for Morgan-Claypool Lecture Series.
 He co-authored two U.S. patents (US 8,392,198 B1, US 20110150229 A1).

 Ph.D., electrical engineering, West Virginia University, 1988